MSJYYT/tensorflow-nlp/README.md

 			```
 			Abstract:

-			1. we show the classic ML model (tfidf + logistic regression) is able to reach 89.6%
+			1. we show the classic ml model (tfidf + logistic regression) is able to reach 89.6%

 			   which is decent for its simplicity, efficiency and low-cost

-			2. we show FastText model is able to reach 90% accuracy
+			2. we show fasttext model is able to reach 90% accuracy

 			3. we show cnn-based model is able to improve the accuracy to 91.7%